c7ph3r10/ha_avalonq/README.md

 **Shell Commands:**<br>
 <pre>
 set_&ltDEVICE NAME&gt;_workmode:        SETTING THE WORKMODE WILL BE ADDED.
 HAVE TO ADJUST IT TO WORK with OTHER ENVIRONMENTS THAN MINE.
 UNTIL THEN YOU WILL NEED AN ADDITIONAL HELPER ENTITY MANUALLY CREATED WITH OPTION "Eco", "Standard", "Super".
-I USED input_select.<DEVICE NAME>.
+I USED input_select.set_&ltDEVICE NAME&gt;.
 I WILL UPDATE THE REPOSITORY SOON FOR THIS. set_&ltDEVICE NAME&gt;_softon           Wake up the device from standby mode.
 It will return to its latest workmode automatically set_&ltDEVICE NAME&gt;_softoff          Activate standby mode set_&ltDEVICE NAME&gt;_lcdon            Turn on the LCD screen of the device